 Exploring the food of Malaysia is also a great way to explore the many cultures of Malaysia.
 Any top 10 list of Malaysian Food features the Satay (Malay food), RotiCanai (Indian mamak), Char Kueyteow ( Chinese), AsamLaksa ( Nynonya), Sarawak Lasksa (Sarawakian).
 Every Malaysian, regardless of their ethnicity will enjoy these dishes, as they all take into account the dietary restrictions of all ethnic communities.

 Food is not only about what you eat, but also where you eat it.
 The 2 favorites venues are the Kopitiam , often run by Malaysian of Chinese origin and theMamak stall, run be Malaysian of Indian Muslim origin.
 These are the venues where people get together for quick good food and a nice chat.

-Last, food is closely linked to special celebrations.
-Many families start preparing for the religious festivals at least a month ahead and part of this preparation envolvescooking special snacks and food, that are only available at that timeof the year.
+Lastly, food is closely linked to special celebrations.
+Many families start preparing for the religious festivals at least a month ahead and part of this preparation involves cooking special snacks and food, that are only available at that time of the year.
 The younger generations are not as diligent as their elders in preparing food, especially in urban areas, but they do enjoy sharing the food!

 How to handle food at work?